 "Listen to your audience.
 Stop reading articles about millennials and go talk to the real ones you are trying to hire!
 Ask questions.
 Study them.
 Get that data first.
 Don’t do anything before you do.
 Once you have done that listening, then you can start to assess the needs of different stakeholders – candidates, hiring managers, recruiters, other members of the talent acquisition team, business leaders – to see what changes might need to be made to your recruiting process."

-- Gerry Crispin, Co-Founder, Talent Board and The Candidate Experience Awards
+- Gerry Crispin, Co-Founder, Talent Board / Candidate Experience Awards